sneakers/nospread-boost/README.md

 # nospread-boost
-A speedboost plugin for nospread servers
+A speedboost plugin for nospread hvh servers

 ## Usage

-Install the plugin

 Modify the convar

 ```
 speed_multiplier
 ```

-Jump

 ### Notes

-This is a modified verson of Danya's plugin, with convar support for easier testing.
+This is a modified verson of Danyas' plugin, with convar support for easier testing.
 View their plugin at: https://www.unknowncheats.me/forum/1386798-post4.html

+The default value is "0.135", which is what is used on my nospread server